Peerless (UK car): Warwick

 Bernie Rodger restarted production of the car as the Warwick, a much-improved version of the original Peerless GT car with minor cosmetic changes such as a one-piece forward-hinged front end, a stiffer space-frame chassis, and a revised dashboard.
-Although it was produced from 1960–1962, only about 40 cars are thought to have been built.
+Although it was produced from 1960 to 1962, only about 40 cars are thought to have been built.

 A car was tested by the British magazine The Motor in 1961 and was found to have a top speed of 105.3 mph and could accelerate from 0-60 mph in 12.6 seconds.
 A fuel consumption of 32 mpgimp was recorded.
 The test car cost £1666 including taxes.

 Two prototypes of a successor car, the 3.5 Litre or GT350, were made in 1961 and featured the light alloy Buick V8 engine that was later taken up by Rover.

 John Gordon, together with Jim Keeble (who had previously inserted a Buick V-8 engine into a Peerless), subsequently used the Peerless space-frame as the basis for a Chevrolet-powered car with Giugiaro-designed, Bertone-built bodywork, initially shown in 1960 as the Gordon GT, and which eventually reached production in 1964 as the Gordon-Keeble.